 Junctions 16 and 18 don't apply to cyclists at all even though they are in line with junction 17 which defaults to green for bikes.
 You can see them in this video.

 Junction 19.
 On the other side of these traffic lights is the motorway.
 The only reason why you would reach this point on a bicycle is if you were that sort of vehicular cyclist who is determined to ride on motorways.
 There are far better routes North from Assen by bike than this one and they have fewer traffic lights too.
+While few cyclists use this junction, one person on a bike was injured here.
 View Larger Map

 Traffic lights with only incidental interaction with cyclists (12, 25)